joshua-harlev/FlashcardGameUnity/README.md

 # Flashcard Game

-This project was my main project for the GAME245: Unity Programming project at Chapman University.
+This project is/was my main project for the GAME245: Unity Programming project at Chapman University.

 ## About Documentation